fabiograsso/iam-fabiograsso-net/content/posts/blog/quis-custodiet-ipsos-custodes/index.en.md

 ![Identity Fabric Model for Zero Trust Maturity](model-identity-fabric.png "Identity Fabric Model, evolution of the Zero Trust Maturity Model")

 **Okta is designed to serve as the central orchestrator in this Identity Fabric.** Thanks to its extensive integration capabilities, Okta connects and manages all identities, applications, and infrastructures (IaaS, on-prem, multi-cloud), regardless of the vendor.
-This agnostic approach not only ensures complete visibility and centralized control but also allows applying consistent security policies to all digital entities, human and non-human.
+This *vendor-agnostic* approach not only ensures complete visibility and centralized control but also allows applying consistent security policies to all digital entities, human and non-human.
 In practice, it enables orchestrating identities and access in an agile, scalable, and secure way, adapting to a cloud-first and API-driven reality, bringing Zero Trust principles to a broader and more cohesive implementation level.

 ![Okta Identity Fabric](okta-identity-fabric.png)